Traveling Workshop Program Facilitators

 Dr. Diane Doser is a professor within the Department of Geological Sciences at the University of Texas at El Paso (UTEP), where she has taught for over 30 years.
 She has taught courses at all levels (high school to doctoral level) in geology, geophysics, geological engineering, and environmental science.
 She served as the first director of the BS in Environmental Science program (2000-2003), director of the MS program in Interdisciplinary Science (2001-2003) and chair of the Department of Geological Sciences from 2004-2008.
 She was the recipient of a UT Regents' Outstanding Teaching Award in 2010.
 She has been involved in the traveling workshop program since its inception.

 Sue Ebanks, Marine & Environmental Sciences, Savannah State University

-Dr. Sue Ebanks is an assistant professor in the Marine Science and Environmental Science programs at Savannah State University.
+Dr. Sue Ebanks is an associate professor in the Marine Science and Environmental Science programs at Savannah State University.
 She uses her interests in invertebrate ecology, physiology, and toxicology as a medium through which she can work with citizen scientists, undergraduates, and graduate students.
-This allows her the opportunity to be actively engaged in mentoring undergraduate research in aquatic physiology and toxicology, nurturing K-12 environmental awareness and STEM (science, technology, engineering, and mathematics) education, as well as promoting community education for environmental issues.
+This allows her the opportunity to be actively engaged in mentoring undergraduate research in aquatic physiology and toxicology, nurturing K-12 environmental awareness and STEM (science, technology, engineering, and mathematics) education, as well as promoting community education and multi-disciplinary collaboration on environmental issues.